New around here?

 Stay tuned for next month’s timeline (coming soon).
 And while you wait, here are a few things to help you plan ahead!

-We’ve updated our shipping guidelines for the holiday season with key cut-off dates for USPS, International, and FedEx shipping to arrive by December 24th.
-Just a reminder — as we mentioned above, these shipping companies tend to experience quite the holiday rush, so avoid any surprises by ordering a few days (or weeks!) before these dates.
+We update our shipping guidelines for arrival by December 24th with key cut-off dates for Standard, Economy, Expedited, and Rush shipping.
+Just a reminder — as we mentioned above, shipping companies tend to experience quite the holiday rush, so avoid any surprises by ordering a few days (or weeks!) before these dates.

 Psst… gifting for Hanukkah?
-For most products, you’ll want to order your gifts no later than December 6th (with FedEx Rush) to have them arrive just in time for the first night of Hanukkah!
-See more details here.
+Our shipping guide has dates for you too!
+For most products, you’ll want to order your gifts no later than November 22nd (with Rush) to have them arrive just in time for the first night of Hanukkah!